jmvanel/semantic_forms/scala/forms_play/README.md

 Then the archive is found here :
 `target/universal/semantic_forms_play-1.0-SNAPSHOT.zip
 `

 ### Runnning the zipped application
 Download this zip on the server, unzip and type:
 ```shell
 cd semantic_forms_play-1.0-SNAPSHOT
 nohup bin/semantic_forms_play -J-Xmx50M &
 ```

+The generic application is perfectly usable out of the box, see [User manual](https://github.com/jmvanel/semantic_forms/wiki/User_manual).
+However, it is better to preload common RDF vocabularies and related form specifications and I18N translations, see: [[preloading-rdf-content]] .

+#### Settings when runnning the zipped distribution
-Or you can change the default port (9000) like this:
+You can change the default port (9000) to e.g. 9999 like this:

 	nohup bin/semantic_forms_play -J-Xmx50M -Dhttp.port=9999 &